 David Rotan has been a film and video producer, director, and editor for the past 20 years, producing projects ranging from 30-second television commercials to feature-length motion pictures.
-David is now the Video Production Manager for Knowlera Media, parent company of Monkeysee.com, overseeing the day-to-day shooting and editing operations for all in-house productions.
+David formerly served as the Video Production Manager for Monkeysee, overseeing the day-to-day shooting and editing operations for all in-house productions.

 Final Cut Pro 7 Editing Tips - Color Correction